South Africa – Early Childhood Development & Infant Care

 • Horse-riding adventures—Explore the reserve on horseback for a unique wildlife experience.

-GoEco has a network of volunteer programs across South Africa, allowing you to combine different projects and explore other regions, including Cape Town and Kruger National Park.
+GoEco has a network of impactful volunteer opportunities throughout South Africa, allowing you to combine multiple programs and explore different regions.

 Volunteer Experiences